model-checking/verify-rust-std/doc/src/tools/kani.md

 The current convention is to keep proofs in the same module file of the verification target.
 To run Kani for an individual proof, use `--harness [harness_function_name]`.
 Note that Kani will batch run all proofs in the library folder if you do not supply the `--harness` flag.
-If kani returns the error `no harnesses matched the harness filter`, you can give the fullname of the harness.
+If Kani returns the error `no harnesses matched the harness filter`, you can give the full name of the harness.
 For example, to run the proof harness named `check_new` in `library/core/src/ptr/unique.rs`, use `--harness ptr::unique::verify::check_new`.
 To run all proofs in `unique.rs`, use `--harness ptr::unique::verify`.
 To find the fullname of a harness, check the kani output and find the line starting with `Checking harness [harness fullname]`.